I Understand

 La Maddalena

-La Maddalena Island is the largest of the 7 that make up the Archipelago of La Maddalena and it can be reached by regular daily ferries from Palau in approximately 15 minutes.
-There is a thriving port and yacht marina surrounded by little café bars, restaurants and gelaterias and a wonderful place to stop to watch the boats and the world go by.
+La Maddalena Island is the largest of the 7 that make up the Archipelago of La Maddalena and can be reached by regular daily ferries from Palau in approximately 15 minutes.
+There is a thriving port and yacht marina surrounded by café bars, restaurants and gelaterias and a wonderful place to stop to watch the boats and the world go by.
 The town has a good selection of shops and attractive side streets.
-There is a lovely circular coastal road with spectacular views and giving access to some superb beaches and Caprera Island by bridge.
+There is a lovely circular coastal road with spectacular views and giving access to some superb beaches and Caprera Island via a bridge.

 Olbia